SouthernMethodistUniversity/etsy_scraping/README.md

 ## To Run

-To run this program:
+To run this workflow:
+ - Identify and possibly change necessary filepaths
- - Change all the filepaths, since the current program is hardcoded to use the original directory for the amazon/etsy scraping project.
+  - The current program is hardcoded to use the original directory for the amazon/etsy scraping project.
+ - Create `site_url.csv`
+  - This file contains the list of urls that you wish to scrape
- - create the site_url.csv.
+ - Run:
- - Run categoryScraper.sbatch, pageScraper.sbatch, and htmlStripper.sbatch in order.
+  1) `categoryScraper.sbatch`
+  2) `pageScraper.sbatch`
+  3) `htmlStripper.sbatch`

+This will collect the pages in each category, HTML for each product page, and process the HTML into a dataset.